BertrandGoulois/bank-transfer-api/README.md

 * TDD approach with Jest covering all success and error cases
 * Seed data for rapid database initialization
 * English messages for API consistency
-* JSDoc comments for services and controllers for easier maintenance
+* Migrated fully to TypeScript, removing JSDoc comments

----

-## JSDoc

-All service and controller functions are documented with JSDoc for easier IDE integration and maintenance.

 ---